SPECIFICATIONS OF U.S.S. LEXINGTON

 • SPINAL PHASER LANCE (SPL-X): A heavy ventral phaser mounted along the ship's central spine, designed for precise medium-range strikes against heavily shielded targets.

-SECTION 1 – PROPULSION SYSTEMS
+SECTION 1 – ENERGY & PROPULSION SYSTEMS

-1.1 MAIN WARP PROPULSION
+1.1 MAIN WARP DRIVE & WARP CORE

 • Type: Yoyodyne 47C M/ARC (Matter/Antimatter Reaction Core)